risingwavelabs/risingwave-docs/docs/data-ingestion.md

 For data in Avro format, you must specify a message and a schema file location.
 The schema file location can be an actual Web location that is in `http://...`, `https://...`, or `S3://...` format.
 For Kafka data in Avro, instead of a schema file location, you can provide a Confluent Schema Registry that RisingWave can get the schema from.
 For more details about using Schema Registry for Kafka data, see [Read schema from Schema Registry](/create-source/create-source-kafka.md#read-schemas-from-schema-registry).

+Note that the timestamp displayed in RisingWave may be different from the upstream system as timezone information is lost in Avro serialization.

 :::info

 For Avro data, you cannot specify the schema in the `schema_definition` section of a `CREATE SOURCE` or `CREATE TABLE` statement.